 Local Authority Members

 I thank the Minister of State for coming to the House.
-I will be very brief.
-The issue I raise impacts on a small number of local authority members - it impacts on them nonetheless -and clarity in respect to the guidelines would be very much appreciated.
+I will be brief.
+The issue I raise impacts on a small number of local authority members - it impacts on them nonetheless - and clarity in respect to the guidelines would be very much appreciated.

 Under the section on personal leave, Department Circular 0032/2007 states that those who are members of public bodies, for example, county councils or statutory local bodies, are allowed up to ten days in a school year.
 Obviously, this absence applies only where meetings are held during school opening hours.
 As a result of the 2014 local government reform, there are ten monthly meetings during school terms, five municipal meetings and one budget meeting.
 There are also special meetings that can be convened occasionally.
 Does the Minister have any plans to update the Department circulars to reflect the additional workload of the local authority members?